jotavo13/MemroyGame/README.md

 This is going to be a memory game that has 4X4

 ## Memory Game
-I decided to make a Memory Game as I use to play them all the time.
-A game like these should will help me improve my HTLM, CSS, JS skills for fuutre project.
+I decided to make a Memory Game as I used to play them all the time.
+A game like this should help improve my HTML, CSS, and JS skills for the future project.

 ## FRAME